 As the name suggests, dangerous when wet substances can react violently with water, causing harm to staff, property and the surrounding environment.
-As a division of Class 4 Flammable Solids, dangerous when wet chemicals must be handled and stored in a way that reduces risk.
-In this post, we look at this dangerous goods division and highlight key considerations that you need to make if you’re carrying them at your worksite.
+As a division of Class 4 dangerous goods, these chemicals must be handled and stored in a way that reduces risk.

 Examples of Dangerous When Wet Substances